typelevel/cats-effect/docs/std/random.md

 Since `getMagicNumber` is not dependent on a particular implementation (it's referentially transparent), you can give it another instance of the type class as you see fit.

 This is particularly useful when testing.
-In the following example, we need our `Random` implementation give back a stable value so we can ensure everything else works correctly, and our test assert succeeds.
-Since `randomizer` is passed into `getMagicNumber` we can swap it out in our test with a `Random` of which we can make stable.
-In our test implementation, calls to `betweenInt` will always give back `7`.
+In the following example, we need our `Random` implementation to give back a stable value so we can ensure everything else works correctly, and our test assert succeeds.
+Since `randomizer` is passed into `getMagicNumber`, we can swap it out in our test with a `Random` of which we can make stable.
+In our test implementation, calls to `betweenInt` will *always* give back `7`.
 This stability of "randomness" allows us to test that our function `getMagicNumber` does what we intend: